alexandergall/packet-broker-nixpkgs/README.md

 Note well: **This procedure destroys all partitions beyond partitions 1 and 2**.
-The EFI and ONIE partitions are preserved and the GRUB boot loader of the Debian system includes an entry to chain-load the ONIE boot loader to make it easy to perform ONIE operations after an image has been installed.
+The EFI and ONIE partitions are preserved and the GRUB boot loader of the Debian system (installed in partition 3) includes an entry to chain-load the ONIE boot loader to make it easy to perform ONIE operations after an image has been installed.

 ## <a name="configurationUsage"></a>Configuration and Usage